-• Scheduled bodies - local authorities, district and borough councils and other similar bodies such as academies whose staff are automatically entitled to be members of the Fund

-• Admitted bodies - voluntary and charitable bodies or private contractors undertaking a local authority function

-• Resolution bodies - town and parish councils who formally pass a resolution designating staff to be eligible to join the LGPS.
+- Scheduled bodies local authorities, district and borough councils and other similar bodies such as academies whose staff are automatically entitled to be members of the Fund - Admitted bodies voluntary and charitable bodies or private contractors undertaking a local authority function - Resolution bodies town and parish councils who formally pass a resolution designating staff to be eligible to join the LGPS.

-There are 352 employer organisations with active members within the Scheme as at 31 March 2023, an increase of 21 from the previous year total of 331.
+There are 348 employer organisations with active members within the Scheme as at 31 March 2024, a decrease of 4 from the previous year total of 352.
 Teachers, Firefighters and NHS staff have their own pension schemes and are not included in the Fund.